lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <img src="https://github.com/lifeatedmlab/praktikum-basis-data/blob/bb2072b9b962c9e624ee2e3fb0c06392918f0b2d/MODUL%202/img_basdat/AND.png">
 </p>

+This query will display data in the 'karyawan' table with the condition that age is less than 30 and salary is greater than 4000.

 ### 2. IN
 The IN operator is used to replace repeated OR conditions in SELECT, INSERT, UPDATE, or DELETE.
 We can also use NOT IN to minimize the list in the data rows we use.
 Here is the syntax used to use the IN operator.